TeevintPrak/Tower-Defense-Unity-Game/README.md

 # Tower-Defense-Unity-Game

  This is public repository for my Unity game project submission for the hack4pan hackathon.

+ Courtesy to: Brackeys, Unity, and Unity's Machine Learning.

 **Project Description:** This is a basic Tower Defense game made in Unity that I plan to implement with Unity's Machine Learning AI to come up with the best strategies to win a certain level.